Ophthalmology and Optometry

-We provide vision care services at four eye clinics with state-of-the-art equipment and an optical shop at each location.
+We provide vision care services at three eye clinics with state-of-the-art equipment and an optical shop at each location.
 Eye surgeries are performed at Children’s Mercy Kansas City and Children’s Mercy Hospital Kansas.

-Vision problems in children require special treatment because the brain cells that control vision are not fully developed in children.
+Vision problems in children require special treatment because the brain cells that control vision are not fully developed in children until the age of 10.
 Many pediatric vision problems occur when these cells are not responding normally.
 Our team provides specialized care to address these issues in a way that is comfortable and accessible for children and teens.

 What to expect at your appointment

 A routine eye exam includes several steps.
 These may look different depending on the age of your child, but typically include:

 - Checking vision, eye alignment and binocular vision.

 - Checking eye pressure.

 - Dilation of the eyes with eye drops.